 As you may be realizing, there is so much more to graphic design than just logos and layouts.
-If you’re looking to launch a fulfilling design career that can also help pay the bills, these specialist positions could be the answer you’ve been looking for.
-You can keep your creative life watered while making a living in a career path you love.
+If you’re looking to launch a fulfilling design career that can also help pay the bills, then these specialist positions could be the answer you’ve been looking for.
+You can keep your creative life cultivated while also making a living in a career you love.

 EDITOR’S NOTE: This article was originally published in May 2014.
-It has since been updated to include information relevant to 2016.
+It has since been updated.